octokit/plugin-rest-endpoint-methods.js/docs/repos/createWebhook.md

 # Create a repository webhook

 Repositories can have multiple webhooks installed.
 Each webhook should have a unique `config`.
 Multiple webhooks can share the same `config` as long as those webhooks do not have any `events` that overlap.

-Here's how you can create a hook that posts payloads in JSON format:

 ```js
 octokit.repos.createWebhook({